Krakow

 The Kraków Market Square Christmas Fair

 The opening of Kraków's main Christmas market on Rynek Główny - typically on the last Friday of November - marks the official kick-off of the holiday season.
 Undoubtedly the highlight of the local holiday season, the tradition of this annual Christmas fair began before WWII, was paused during the PRL era and then rekindled after the fall of communism (you know, when people were allowed to buy and possess things again).
 Occupying almost half of the enormous Rynek Główny, the fair features stall upon wooden stall selling all kinds of folk art and Christmas ornaments, candies and sweetsregional productsknitweartoys, souvenirs, jewellery, pottery, partridges, pear trees and more.
 Food vendors also dish up hot regional food, which families share over picnic tables, while keeping warm with hot mulled wine (called ‘grzaniec’) dispensed from enormous wooden barrels on the square.
 A cultural stage presents a nearly constant flow of carollers, folk acts, theatrical performances and random acts of holiday spirit.
-Integral to the holiday experience in Kraków, and simply impossible to miss, the festive atmosphere begins on Friday November 29th, and the stalls are generally open from 10:00-22:00.
+Integral to the holiday experience in Kraków, and simply impossible to miss, the festive atmosphere begins on Friday November 29th, 2024, and ends on January 1st, 2025, and the stalls are generally open from 10:00-21:00.

-Now that we've got that cleared up, what are the best souvenirs and gifts to buy in Kraków?
+What are the best souvenirs and gifts to buy in Kraków?
 There's a feature for that.

 Advent (December 1st - 24th)

-Although the holiday season indeeds begins with a Christmas shopping market, it's hardly a shameless celebration of consumerism at the same level seen in many western countries.
+Although the holiday season indeed begins with a Christmas shopping market, it's hardly a shameless celebration of consumerism at the same level seen in many western countries.
 As opposed to participating in stampedes outside department stores, most Poles embark upon the period leading up to Christ's birth - known locally as 'Adwent' - by spiritually preparing for Christ’s arrival.
 During Adwent, Poles are expected to refrain from indulgences like partying, dancing and drinking, encouraged to help the less fortunate, and, of course, to attend Holy Mass as much as possible.
 How strictly these church-established guidelines are followed is entirely up to the individual, and having a look around town you’d hardly guess the holidays were a time of self-restraint and supposed prohibition.
 But it does go to underline the fact that in comparison to the west, Poland really puts the ‘Christ’ in Christmas; here ‘capturing the holiday spirit’ traditionally denotes an embodiment of Christian ideals.

 An angel in Kraków's market square, patiently waiting for Advent to pass!